viamrobotics/docs/docs/tutorials/get-started/blink-an-led.md

 In order to interact with the GPIO pins on our Raspberry Pi, you need to import the [board component](/components/board/) from the Viam SDK.

-The **Code sample** tab automatically adds the board import for you, but it doesn't hurt to double-check.
+The **Code sample** page automatically adds the board import for you, but it doesn't hurt to double-check.

 {{< tabs >}}
 {{% tab name="Python" %}}